plenoptic-org/plenoptic/CONTRIBUTING.md

 If your changes are integrated, you will be added as a Github contributor and as one of the authors of the package.
 Thank you for being part of `plenoptic`!

 ### Code Style and Linting

 We use [Ruff](https://docs.astral.sh/ruff/) for linting and formatting our Python code to maintain a consistent code style and catch potential errors early.
-We run ruff as part of our CI and non-compliant code will not be merged!
+We run ruff as part of our CI (using pre-commit, see below) and non-compliant code will not be merged!
+You can see the version of `ruff` that we are currently using in the `.pre-commit-config.yaml` file in the project root .

 #### Using Ruff